k39chen/LazyTabReader/README.md

 Static webpage!
 That's right, no fancy front-end development framework, also too lazy to make a GitHub Page.

-Simply, download the project as a ZIP, open `LazyTabReader.html` in the downloaded directory, new tab will open.
-You're welcome :)
+Simply, follow these no-nonsense steps:

+1. Download the project as a ZIP
+2. Decompress the downloaded file
+3. Open `LazyTabReader.html`
+4. New tab will open in browser with songs that have been captured to-date.
+You're welcome 😉

 ## How to add new song